ekiciburak/dST/README.md

 # dependentDST
-An experimental development of session types with dependently typed data
+An experimental development of session types + dependent types